What is a Battle Rifle?

 Photo by Thomas Wiegold.

 The Battle Rifle and the need for one seem to ebb and flow depending on the conflict.
 As the GWOT moved on, many a DM were armed with Mk 12s in good ole 5.56.
-I wouldn’t say the Battle Rifle has seen its last rodeo just yet, but the M14 sure has.
-The Army has recently adopted the HK G28 as a designated marksman rifle, and with it, the Battle Rifle lives on.
+I wouldn’t say the Battle Rifle has seen its last rodeo just yet, but the M14 rifle sure has.
+The Army has recently adopted the HK G28 as a designated marksman military rifle, and with it, the Battle Rifle lives on.

 Appendix I